lusky3/lxc-tui/README.md

 # LXC TUI

-A Text User Interface (TUI) for managing LXC (Linux Containers) containers on Proxmox, written in Python using the `curses` library.
-This tool allows you to list, start, stop, restart, and attach to LXC containers, as well as view config information.
+A Text User Interface (TUI) for managing LXC (Linux Containers) containers, written in Python using the `curses` library.
+This tool allows you to list, start, stop, restart, and attach to LXC containers, as well as view detailed information and toggle the display of stopped containers.

 ## Features